czbiohub-sf/protoSpaceJAM/docs/source/algorithmandparameters.rst

 * The cut-to-insert region

-When having to perform Cas9/gRNA cuts at a distance from the insertion site, introducing silent mutations in the cut-to-insert region prevents the DNA repair tracks from resolving repair before reaching the payload sequence, thereby increasing the rate of payload insertion. protoSpaceJAM supports recoding within the cut-to-insert region, following the rules outlined above for coding and non-coding sequences and excluding recoding at splice junctions.
+When performing Cas9/gRNA cuts at a distance from the insertion site, introducing silent mutations in the cut-to-insert region prevents the DNA repair tracks from resolving repair before reaching the payload sequence, thereby increasing the rate of payload insertion. protoSpaceJAM supports recoding within the cut-to-insert region, following the rules outlined above for coding and non-coding sequences and excluding recoding at splice junctions.

 |
 | Recoding strategy summary: